Meet ‘The Crazy Chef’: Chef Gaggan Anand

 Gaggan is born

 After that, he moved to Bangkok to consult at an Indian restaurant.
-This is where he found his very first fan, a man who encouraged him to open his own restaurant with his own investment.
+This is where he found his first fan, who encouraged him to open his restaurant with his investment.
 To Chef Gaggan Anand, Bangkok was the ideal location to launch an out-of-this-world Indian fine dining experience.
-Here, he can find all of the ingredients he needs to cook incredible Indian food, all of the spices, chillies, and ingredients.
-He can serve a 20+ course menu with seafood, uni, toro, and other premium ingredients for a mere $6USD per course.
-There’s not many places in the world where that can be achieved.

-So in 2010, Gaggan opened his doors and changed the face of Indian cuisine on a global level.
+So, in 2010, Gaggan opened his doors and changed the face of Indian cuisine globally.
 The menu displayed elements of Anand’s adventurous life to date, including techniques he picked up in Spain.
 Nowhere is this more apparent than his yoghurt explosion, a dollop of yoghurt that explodes in your mouth and leaks flavours of cumin and dried mango powder into your taste buds.
-The perfect marriage of Indian ingredients and modern gastronomy.

-The success of Gaggan lasted a decade.
-It earned Chef Gaggan Anand two Michelin stars and managed to come fourth on the World’s 50 Best Restaurants list in 2019.
-It put Anand on the map of celebrity chefs after an appearance on Netflix documentary series, Chef’s Table, and turned him into a food-world antihero.
-He put Indian food on the fine dining map, but it also opened Anand up to a side of celebrity chef-dom that he just didn’t appreciate.
-“There are people who go to Gaggan only to check a list”, he says, “And I don’t want to be compared.
+Gaggan Anand put Indian food on the haute cuisine map, but it also opened Anand up to a side of celebrity chefdom that he didn’t appreciate.
+“There are people who go to Gaggan only to check a list,” he says, “and I don’t want to be compared.
 It is an insult to me and to other chefs.

 Too wild to be constrained

-At some point in the game, Anand started to feel like he was churning out the same dishes over and over again to appease critics, fine dining know-it-alls, and self-proclaimed foodies.
-At the same time, he was growing fed up with the Michelin guide and food critics that simply don’t understand the Indian palate.
-He tells the New York Times that he has no respect for Michelin and its rankings.
-“They will always send a French or a Brit to my restaurant, who may have spent time in India but not know India like an Indian would.
-And they will never give me a fair judgement”.
+At some point in the game, Anand started to feel like he was churning out the same dishes over and over again to appease critics, fine-dining know-it-alls, and self-proclaimed foodies.
+At the same time, he was growing fed up with the Michelin guide and food critics who simply didn’t understand the Indian palate.

-Chef Gaggan Anand started to feel like the eurocentric palates of his reviewers meant that his gifts would never be truly recognised, even with Michelin stars in tow and international recognition.
-He further expressed his distaste with the Michelin guide in the South China Morning Post.
 “How can a French Michelin guide judge Indian cuisine without even having an Indian inspector?” he asks.
 “Would the French accept Ceat [an Indian tyre company] going and doing restaurant awards in Paris?
 This is why I do not accept Michelin as a restaurant guide.
-It’s the whole ideology and the way they look down on us”.
+It’s the ideology and how they look down on us”.

-New beginnings for the chef anti-hero
+New beginnings for the chef’s anti-hero

-Luckily for Anand, a well-timed mutiny would force him out of his celebrity chef rut.
-In 2019, three of his financial partners tried to oust him from Gaggan.
-At the time, he was overseas in Austria and was notified of the mutiny by his head sommelier.
-Never one to be phased, the rebellious Anand took matters in his own hands and gave his team of 71 workers an ultimatum.
-They could either stay with him and start over in a new restaurant, or stick with the investors.
-66 of the workers chose to stay with Anand, and that became the beginning of a new chapter of his career.
+Never one to be phased, the rebellious Anand took matters into his own hands and gave his team of 71 workers an ultimatum.
+They could stay with him and start over in a new restaurant or stick with the investors.
+Sixty-six workers chose to stay with Anand, which began a new chapter of his career.

-The result was Gaggan Anand (not to be confused with Gaggan, the first restaurant).
-Still in Bangkok, this one opened in November 2019 with the same fine dining gusto as Gaggan, only under the new Anand who didn’t cater to Michelin guides or international foodies.
-That said, the new restaurant still relied heavily on international travellers and overseas guests keen for a mind-blowing dining experience.
+The new restaurant relied heavily on international travellers and overseas guests keen for a mind-blowing dining experience.
 It featured a $400 menu and the usual fanfare associated with fine dining.
-But then the pandemic came shortly afterwards.
+But then, shortly after, the pandemic came.
 To adapt, Anand shifted the focus to domestic diners.
-As travel restrictions came into place, he changed his business model to cater to the Thai residents living close to the restaurant.
+As travel restrictions emerged, he changed his business model to cater to the Thai residents living close to the restaurant.

 The lunch menu dropped to just $50 (but then went back up to $100 after that price point was deemed unsustainable).
 He took one and a half hours off the chef’s table experience (Thai diners have less patience, he tells the New York Times).
 With the cheaper offerings and local focus, Anand started to feel a growing connection with the local community and those who may not have been able to afford Anand’s offerings before.
-“We ignored our immediate 50km for a decade cos we were in the fame run”, he says.
-“We didn’t give a [expletive].
-I’m looking for more Thai products and more local farmers [now]”, he says.
-But fine dining is over for Anand.
-Or is it?
-He can’t seem to make up his mind.

 Gaggan in the future

 On the one hand, Chef Gaggan Anand seems to want it all.
 On the other, he drops such musings as, “If this is what being a celebrity means, I want [expletive] none of it”.
 It’s hard to tell what he wants and whether he’s well and truly done with the fine dining scene.
-Perhaps what Anand truly needs is to redefine fine dining for himself, as he has done with Indian foods.
-Blurring the fine lines and putting things together that never would have paired well before.
+Perhaps Anand truly needs to redefine fine dining for himself, as he has done with Indian foods.
+Blurring the fine lines and putting things together that never would have paired well.

-“I would love to open a fried chicken restaurant or some stupid [expletive]”, he tlels the New York Times.
-“But I don’t want to give up fine dining”.
-For the time being, Anand is setting his sights away from Thailand and in Singapore, where he’ll be opening up a pop-up restaurant that he promises will be different and more evolved than his current offerings.
+“I would love to open a fried chicken restaurant or some stupid [expletive],” he tells the New York Times.
+But I don’t want to give up fine dining.
+“For the time being, Anand is setting his sights away from Thailand and in Singapore, where he’ll be opening a pop-up restaurant that he promises will be different and more evolved than his current offerings.

 “They don’t know what’s coming to them”, he says.
 “It’s not emojis anymore, it’s not the old Gaggan anymore, no more licking the plate”.
-Part of the inspiration for his new menu will be derived from the hit Korean TV series, Squid Game, which features a trial using a dalgona snack.
+Part of the inspiration for his new menu will be derived from the hit Korean TV series Squid Game, which features a trial using a dalgona snack.
 “Imagine, how do you connect Squid Game with Gaggan’s Lick it Up and the idea of the death penalty?” he asks.
 “I gotta make sure somebody licks”.

 Private Chefs, Art of Dining